 The details

 In Flower Mound, Town Council seats for places 1 and 3 are up for grabs.
 Adam Schiestel was first appointed to Place 1 in 2021.
 He and Place 3 incumbent Brian Taylor were later elected in 2022.
-Taylor will run against Justin DeFillippo, and Schiestel is running unopposed.
-Whoever is elected will serve a three-year term.
+Taylor was slated to run against Justin DeFillippo, who originally filed to run ahead of the Feb.
+14 deadline but withdrew from the race Feb.
+25. With both Taylor and Schiestel running unopposed, they will be declared elected to serve a three-year term.

 Highland Village has three places, Place 3, Place 5 and Place 7, up for election in May.